 - 1. Review and monitor, as appropriate: (i) litigation or other legal matters that could have a significant impact on the Company's financial results and (ii) significant findings of any examination by regulatory authorities or agencies, in the areas of securities, accounting or tax, such as the SEC or the U.S. Internal Revenue Service. - 2.
 Review with management the Company's disclosure controls and procedures and management's conclusions about the efficacy of such disclosure controls and procedures, including any deficiencies in, or material non-compliance with, such controls and procedures. - 3.
 Establish procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters.
 Review with management and the independent auditor any correspondence with legal, accounting or tax regulators or government agencies and any employee complaints or published reports which raise material issues regarding the Company's financial statements.
 Adopt, as necessary, appropriate remedial measures or actions with respect to such complaints or concerns. - 4.
 Discuss guidelines and policies to govern the process by which risk assessment and management is undertaken and handled.
-Discuss with management the Company's major financial risk exposures, including financial and cybersecurity risks, and the steps management has taken to monitor and control such exposures. - 5.
+Discuss with management the Company's major financial risk exposures and the steps management has taken to monitor and control such exposures. - 5.
+Discuss with management the Company's significant existing and emerging cybersecurity risks, material cybersecurity incidents or threats, the impact on the Company of any significant cybersecurity incident or threat and any disclosure obligations arising from such incident or threat, and all back-up of information systems and other measures the Company has implemented to monitor and control such exposures. - 6.
 Prepare and approve the Committee's report required to be included in the Company's annual proxy statement.